skiadas/SoftwareDevelopmentPracticumCourse/cheatsheets/OOPBasics.md

     }
     ```

-    We have to use the `super` keyword whenever we have to refer to the superclass.
+    We use the term `extends Grade` to indicate that this is a subclass of `Grade`, and will therefore inherit everything that `Grade` has.
 In this instance we automatically get for free the `countsForCredit` and `getLetter` methods.
 We have to modify the implementation of `getPoints` because it has to take into account the `units`.
+We can use the `super` keyword whenever we have to refer to the superclass.
 2. The *composition* approach says that we should create a new class that has a `grade` field in it and a `units` field in it.

     ```java